Cutler Bay, Florida: 2010 census

-As of the 2020 United States census, there were 45,425 people, 13,000 households, and 10,305 families residing in the town.

 As of the 2010 United States census, there were 40,286 people, 12,374 households, and 9,124 families residing in the town.

 In 2010, the population distribution was: 6.8% under 5 years old, 25.8% under the age of 18, and 10.6% 65 years of age or older.
 Females were 51.7% of the population.
 The median income for a household was $61.370.
 The per capita income for the town was $25,193.
 About 10.5% of the population were below the poverty line.

+American Community Survey estimates

+According to 2020 American Community Survey estimates, there were 10,305 families residing in the town.

 According to the latest American Community Survey of 2008–2012 conducted by the US Census Bureau, the percentage of people who spoke English as their main language was of 44.1%, while Spanish speakers were at 50.4% of the population, and other languages accounted for 5.5%.

+2000 census

 As of 2000, speakers of English as a first language accounted for 58.89%, while Spanish made up 38.18%, and French Creole comprised 1.31% of the population.

 Government and infrastructure

 Cutler Bay is governed by a five-member Town Council and operates under a Council-Manager form of government.
 Three Council Members are elected to represent specific residential areas (Seats 1, 2 & 3) and must reside in their respective area.
 The Mayor and the Vice Mayor may reside anywhere in the Town.
 Town Council elections are non-partisan.
 As the legislative body of the Town, the Town Council determines policy, adopts the annual budget and makes laws.
 The Miami-Dade Sheriff’s Office operates the South District Station in Cutler Bay.

-In January 2006, Cutler Bay elected former Florida state legislator John F. Cosgrove as its first mayor.
+In January 2006, Cutler Bay elected former Florida state legislator John Cosgrove as its first mayor.
 Mayor Cosgrove died on April 19, 2006, while vacationing in Zimbabwe.
 Vice Mayor Paul Vrooman assumed the position of Mayor.
 In November 2010, Edward P. MacDougall was elected Mayor from Vice Mayor.
 Prior to incorporation Edward MacDougall chaired the municipal charter committee which set the Town's charter.
 In November 2014, Peggy Bell, who was one of the original Council Members when Cutler Bay was incorporated, was elected Mayor and served as Mayor until she reached her term limits in November 2018.
 Elected in November 2018, the current office of Mayor is held by former Council member Tim Meerbott.

 The community bought an office building, Cutler Bay Town Center, circa 2010; in 2020 the building was about 33% occupied.
 The city government planned to make money by leasing space in the building, but buyers did not materialize.
 In 2020, with the support of many residents, the Town traded the building for 16 acre of land, with the vision to transform it into a park and municipal complex.